martin-braun/wp-base/app/public/wp-content/plugins/slim-maintenance-mode/readme.txt

 2. Maintenance message for website visitors in German

 == Changelog ==
+= 1.4.3 =
+* Fixed a bug that prevented logging into the administration area

+= 1.4.2 =
+* Fixed a bug with the HTTP response code

+= 1.4.1 =
+* Fixed a bug that prevented the plugin from working reliably with block themes

 = 1.4 =
 * Disable Web feeds (e.g. RSS, Atom) when the plugin is active